arve0/master/thesis_web.md

         previous = region
 ```

 The whole process of segmentation was done interactive as part of the python package *leicaautomator*, where settings can be adjusted to improve segmentation and regions can be moved, deleted or added with mouse clicks.
-The interface is shown in figure \ref{fig:leicaautomator}.
+The interface is shown in [@fig:leicaautomator].

 ![The process of segmentation in a graphical user interface.
 Regions 4,2, 11,7 and 14,1 might be adjusted by the user, all other regions are detected fairly well.](figures/leicaautomator_web.png) {#fig:leicaautomator}